Best Practices for School Emergency Management

 Make Sure Everyone is Safe

 Schools are obligated to make sure visitors, contractors, guardians, and others on campus are also safe.
-Think about this common scenario.
-You invite your community to attend a pep rally at your school.
-You leave the gymnasium doors open so parents and visitors can easily access the area.
+Think about this common scenario: You invite your community to attend a pep rally at your school.
+Would you leave the gymnasium doors open so parents and visitors can easily access the area?
 How would you be able to account for everyone in an emergency if you do not know exactly who is attending?
 This is just one reason why it’s important to use an integrated visitor and emergency management system that can approve all entrants and help you account for everyone during incidents.

 Staff must have the proper communication tools—ideally the same mobile panic button used for large incidents—that enables them to instantly request help from the appropriate responder, like the principal or SRO, to resolve localized incidents before they escalate.